WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/LEDs/index.md

 #### Non-Ohmic Devices

-This failure illuminates an interesting behavior of P-N junctions that warrant further explanation.
+This failure illuminates an interesting behavior of P-N junctions that warrants further explanation.

 LEDs (actually, all P-N junctions) are referred to as _non-ohmic_ devices.
 Non-ohmic is a bit of a misnomer, because it implies that that they don't abide by Ohm's law; and this is a common source of confusion.

 To understand what this really means, we need to revisit Ohm's law.
 Ohm's law states that the amount of current than can pass through a device is a proportional function of how much force (voltage) is pushing against resistance:

 ```
 Current = Force / Resistance